Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable

 For testing the effectiveness of explanation in helping people understand the task, we studied\\ {\em \textbf{H2}: Concept-based precondition explanations help users understand the task better than saliency map based ones.}

 We focused saliency maps and preconditions, as saliency map based explanation could highlight areas corresponding to failed precondition concepts (especially when concepts correspond to local regions within the image). {\em Currently we are unaware of any other existing explanation generation method which can generate explanation for this scenario without introducing additional knowledge about the task}.
 We measured the user's understanding of the task by their ability to solve the task by themselves.
 We used a between-subject study design, where each participant was limited to a single explanation type.
 Each participant was allowed to play the precondition variant of the sokoban-switch game.
 They were asked to finish the game within 3 minutes and were told that there would be bonuses for people who finish the game in the shortest time.
+They were not provided any exact instructions about the dynamics of the game.
 During the game, if the participant performs an action whose preconditions are not met, they are shown their respective explanation.
 Additionally, the current episode ends and they will have to restart the game from the beginning.